tychy/hooligan/README.md

 # hooligan

-hooligan is yet another tiny self-hosted C compiler.
+hooligan is yet another tiny self-hosted C compiler by @tychy and @yokonao.

 ## Get Started